 Life insurance, total permanent disability insurance, and income protection

-Start now!
+Start today

 My mother always said, “Don’t put off until tomorrow what you can do today.”
 This is great advice and I wished I’d listened sooner.

 Give yourself a little time every week to invest in saving yourself money.
-Don’t be overwhelmed, just tick one thing off the list each week, even monthly, and take control of your living expenses.
+Don’t be overwhelmed, just tick one thing off the list each week, even monthly, and take control of your household living expenses.
 You’ll be glad you did.